DavidL0914/Github-Pages/index.md

 ---

-# David Lee's Lab Notebook!
+# David Lee's Time Box!

 ## About Me:
 I'm David Lee and I'm a junior at Del Norte High School.
 Some of my hobbies include volleyball, eating, and playing with my cat named Simba.
 Below are drawings that basically summarize who I am: